 "Named Miguel," Mercedes said, narrowing her eyes.
 "Where is Santana anyway?
 I mean we've seen most of you guys.
 Did you ditch her along the way or something?"

 Miguel looked confused.
 Sam shushed him and whispered something in his ear.
 Most likely Sam was reminding Miguel that while they might not have the nicest things to say about his mother, cursing them out would not end well for him.
 "No me gusta," Miguel finally replied back, while glaring in Mercedes' direction.

 "That makes two of us, Niño," Puck muttered.
 He flopped down on the end of the sofa that Rachel and Beth were seated.
+He draped an arm around his daughter, peering down at the book in her hands.
 "Oh, Tina gave you the newest one already?
 Let me see."